gbv/dso/dso.md

 [Loan]: #loan

-A loan is a service event that involes the temporary transfer of usage rights of a document from a service provider (e.g. a library) to a service consumer (e.g. a library patron).
+A loan is a [DocumentService] event that involes the temporary transfer of usage rights of a document from a service provider (e.g. a library) to a service consumer (e.g. a library patron).

     dso:Loan a owl:Class ;
         rdfs:label "Loan" ;
-        rdfs:subClassOf dso:Service ;
+        rdfs:subClassOf dso:DocumentService ;
         rdfs:isDefinedBy <> .

 ## Presentation